krisskrr/xray-test-automation-example/README.md

 # xray-test-automation-example
-Studying usage of Xray (JIRA plugin)
+Proof of Concept study of Xray (JIRA plugin)

 # demo